matthew-w-self/self-lab/index.md

   Neuroscientist studying visual processing, top-down feedback, and neural mechanisms of perception and memory.
 </p>
     <p>
-      Welcome to my website.
       Here you can find information about my research, current projects, publications, and ways to get in touch.
     </p>

     <div class="hero-buttons">